wmaduro/clean-architecture-study/README.md

 ## The Problem

-The same content described in https://github.com/wmaduro/clean-architecture-study/tree/master-sync.
+The same content described at https://github.com/wmaduro/clean-architecture-study/tree/master-sync.

-# Episode I: Service/DTO Model (EventBus)
+# Episode II: Service/DTO Model (EventBus)

 The main idea is to breakdown the problem above in small units (Services).
-Each unit produces its output object (DTO) that can be shared with other units as input parameters. **It is important to mention that "the unit" must enclose all resources and logic needed to process its data and generate its outcome.**
+Each unit produces its output object (DTO) and post it as an event in the EventBus.

 ### Project Overview